Ry-88/holbertonschool-shell/permissions/README.md

-touch this command create new file chmod u+x filename this command to adds execute permission to the owner of the file chmod 754 filename this command adds execute permission to the owner and the group owner, and read permission to other users
+touch this command create new file chmod u+x filename this command to adds execute permission to the owner of the file chmod 754 filename this command adds execute permission to the owner and the group owner, and read permission to other users chmod 751 filename this command dds execution permission to the owner, the group owner and the other users